Russia celebrates Great Victory

 About 100 military parades were held all across Russia on Monday to honor the anniversary of the great victory over Nazi Germany.
 In the Siberian city of Novosibirsk over 1,500 troops marched across the city, followed by a demonstration of military vehicles, both modern and those used to fight the enemy in the Great Patriotic War.
 In Vladivostok, over 1,000 troops, including navy cadets, marched on the city’s embankment.
 There was also demonstration of Russian Pacific Fleet armory.Minute's silence to honor the deadAt 7pm Moscow time Russia held a minute's silence – a tradition that underlines the sad note of the holiday – for the incredible efforts to defeat Nazism, which cost 27 million Soviet lives.The minute of silence is dedicated to those who made the greatest sacrifice for victory and freedom.

 Moscow sky goes festive too

+However, Denis MacShane, former Minister of State for Europe, says while celebrations of Victory Day are important, the rise of new ultra-nationalist movements should not be neglected.
 “We salute the sacrifice to heroism and the achievement of wiping out fascism, but we also must never let the new extreme-right wingers in Europe denigrate what the Russian soldiers and Russian people achieved,” said MacShane.